LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

-## How to Use Python to Read Off Sensors
+## How to Use Python to Read Data from Sensors

 ## Introduction

-In this tutorial, I will show you how to read information from an analog and a digital sensor connected to the Arduino using Python.
-I will be using the built in Arduino Leonardo on the LattePanda, and read off a digital PIR sensor as well as an analog rotation sensor.
-Once you understand this technique, you can play around with the code to read different signals off of different pins.
+In this tutorial, we will show you how to read information from an analog and digital sensor connected to the Arduino using Python.
+We will be using the built-in Arduino Leonardo on the LattePanda, and read off of a digital PIR sensor as well as an analog rotation sensor.
+Once you understand these techniques, you can play around with the code to read different signals from different pins.

-##What you need
+##What You Will Need

 **Hardware**

 - LattePanda
 - 7-inch 1024 x 600 IPS Display for LattePanda
 - Mouse and Keyboard
-- Analog Rotation sensor.
-Which can be found [here](https://www.dfrobot.com/product-86.html).
+- Analog Rotation Sensor, which can be found [here](https://www.dfrobot.com/product-86.html).
-- Digital PIR Motion sensor.
-Which can be found [here.](https://www.dfrobot.com/product-1140.html)
+- Digital PIR Motion Sensor, which can be found [here.](https://www.dfrobot.com/product-1140.html)

 **Software**

 1.**Arduino IDE**

 The latest software is available on the [Arduino website](https://www.arduino.cc/en/Main/Software?).
 IDE (integrated development environment) allows programmers to develop software.
 Make sure to download the most updated Arduino IDE.
-I'm using Arduino 1.6.5.
+This example uses Arduino 1.6.5.

 2.**Python IDE**

-Available on python website.
-I've used python 2.7.15 found [here](https://www.python.org/downloads/release/python-2715/).
-I've used the following installer to install my python IDE:
+This software is available on Python's official website.
+This example uses python 2.7.15, which can be found [here](https://www.python.org/downloads/release/python-2715/).
+We used the following installer to install the Python IDE:

 ![](https://i.imgur.com/3xrIIyu.png?1)